Azure/azure-sdk-for-go/sdk/messaging/azeventgrid/publisher/README.md

-# Azure Event Grid Client Module for Go
+# Azure Event Grid Publisher Client Module for Go

 [Azure Event Grid](https://learn.microsoft.com/azure/event-grid/overview) is a highly scalable, fully managed Pub Sub message distribution service that offers flexible message consumption patterns.
 For more information about Event Grid see: [link](https://learn.microsoft.com/azure/event-grid/overview).

-This client module allows you to publish events and receive events using the [Pull delivery](https://learn.microsoft.com/azure/event-grid/pull-delivery-overview) API.
+The client in this package can publish events to [Event Grid topics](https://learn.microsoft.com/azure/event-grid/concepts).

-> NOTE: This client does not work with Event Grid topics.
-Use the [publisher.Client][godoc_publisher_client] in the `publisher` sub-package instead.
+> NOTE: This client does NOT work with Event Grid namespaces.
+Use the [Client][godoc_client] in the root package of this module instead.

 Key links:
 - [Source code][source]